pedroamador/piscosour/doc/get_started.md

 };
 ```

+Note that with `this.sh` you are able to lauch any command of the operating system.

 ## <a name="add-flow"></a>4.
 Add a flow `hello`

 Finally, add a flow with the step `sayHello`.
 So, please, placed inside the folder `pisco-sample`, add a flow launching `pisco` and the action `add-flow`